 Airbus Group SE (EADSF) Gets a Buy Rating from Kepler Capital

-Airbus Group SE has an analyst consensus of Strong Buy, with a price target consensus of $170.80, a 133.0% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Airbus Group SE with a $154.44 average price target, a 130.5% upside from current levels.
 In a report issued on March 12, UBS also maintained a Buy rating on the stock with a EUR140.00 price target.

 See today’s analyst top recommended stocks >>